 It seems like everyone who works at Weber’s has a good story to tell, but there is one that describes the kind of employer employee relationship that is the glue to this iconic family owned business.
-It’s about Herman Weber, as told by restaurant general manager Caty Dillman.
+It’s about Herman Weber, as told by Cathy Dillman.

 “He said, when he was a dishwasher, basically no none spoke to him because he was a dishwasher and then he said when he became a restaurant owner everybody talked to him.
 So he made it a point, the first person he would talk to in the restaurant were his dishwashers.”

 What’s next for Weber’s?
 It’s more of the same; they plan to remain independent to continue serving the community that has helped them succeed for more than three-quarters of a century.